InterContinental Tokyo Bay

 Why don’t you experience Japanese unique event at Tsukiji Market which is the biggest and most famous fish market in the world.
 You should not miss Tuna Auction, where huge tuna are unloaded from docks and laid out bidding.
 But be warned, the auction begins from 5 am.
 If you don’t feel like early morning, go straight to Uogashi-Yokocho, a nearby street lined with lots of small fish restaurant for the freshest breakfast sushi imaginable.
 Daiwa Sushi is one I would recommend in particular.
 After fabulous breakfast, visit the Hama-Rikyu Gardens.
 It is surrounded by a moat of sea water from Tokyo Bay.
 Let’s try cup of Maccha Green Tea at the Nakashima tea house located in the middle of a tidal pond.

 From Hama-Rikyu Gardens, you can take a Sumida River Boat for Asakusa where is an excellent place to get a feel of what traditional Japan, was like.
 If you are fortune enough to be visiting in the Spring, you will be treated to a stunning view of cherry blossom along the way.
 Once there, I suggest you taking a tour with a Jinrikisha which is a small, two wheeled rickshaw pulled by one person.
 The main draw in Asakusa is the oldest Buddhist temple in Tokyo, Sensoji Temple.
 From the entrance of Sensoji Temple, Kaminari-mon Gate to Main Hall, there is a shopping street that you can buy some traditional goods, such as Kimono and folding fan.
 For lunch, try rice bowl covered with Japanese yam at Asakusa Mugitoro.
+Also the new symbol tower appeared in Asakusa called "Tokyo Sky Tree".
+Definitely reccomend to visit.

 Visit Ginza where is Tokyo’s upmarket entertainment district.
 There are many stores such as department stores, boutiques, and so on.
 If you love shopping, Ginza is absolutely the best place for you.
 From one extreme to another is Kabuki, one of the most unique experiences in World Theater.
 Accompanied by traditional Japanese instruments the actors use an old-fashioned language which is difficult to understand, even for us.
 The Kabuki-za is the theater which is specialized for Kabuki and located in central of Ginza.
 You can enjoy an atmosphere at gallery and shops in Kabuki-za, even if you don’t watch Kabuki.
 For dinner, Rangetsu which you can try typical Japanese cuisine is my recommendation.
 Suki-Shabu-Shabu is amazingly good taste there